NFL Ratings Are Tanking So Badly Even Wall Street Is Worried, Are National Anthem Protests To BLame?

 “Obviously, there were political issues that came up about kneeling during the anthem, and it became very controversial.”

 Forbes writer Jonathan Berr, however, sees other issues, in addition to the anthem protests, taking their toll on the NFL’s bottom line.
-Specifically, he points to boring games (offenses are so accurate that turnovers are rare these days), bad teams in big markets, an uninspiring team in L.A. (the nation’s second-biggest TV market), an aging fan base, the dreaded cord-cutting (that is, ditching cable or satellite TV in favor of other options), and the NFL’s failure to properly address long-term damage from head injuries, for the overall decline.
+Specifically, he points to boring games (offenses are so accurate that turnovers are rare these days), bad teams in big markets, an uninspiring team in L.A. (the nation’s second-biggest TV market), an aging fan base, the dreaded cord-cutting (that is, ditching cable or satellite TV in favor of other options), and the NFL’s failure to properly address long-term damage from head injuries for the overall decline.

-Regardless of the cause(s) of the decline, one thing is clear: if the NFL doesn’t get its act together, its hemorrhaging ratings are likely to bring its TV broadcasters down with it.
+Regardless of the cause(s) of the decline, one thing is clear.
+If the NFL doesn’t get its act together, its hemorrhaging ratings are likely to bring its TV broadcasters down with it.

 [Featured Image by Grant Halverson/Getty Images]